Both towns are my favorites because of so many stock photography opportunities.

-By the way, if you love South Carolina as I do, be sure and check out some of my South Carolina stock images over at Alamy.
+By the way, if you love to write about South Carolina as I do, be sure and check out this South Carolina stock photo over at Alamy.

 Thank you for visiting.
-If you enjoyed my story about Charleston basket weaving please comment and pass this along to a friend.
+If you enjoyed my story about Charleston basket weaving.
+And, please comment below and pass this along to a friend.

 I hope to see you again soon! – Bob